Panametrics' Customer Story

 In the past, grab samples were taken during the drying process and brought to an off-line moisture analyzer to determine the surface and total water content of the solid material.
 If taken too early, the sample would come back as too wet, thus wasting time and product.
 If taken too late, unnecessary energy and nitrogen would have been expended to dry the material.

 The Panametrics aluminum oxide moisture sensor can monitor the moisture content of the nitrogen that enters the hopper and can monitor the moisture at the outlet of the hopper.
 As the moisture content of the outlet gas approaches the moisture content at the inlet, this is a good indication that the material is dry enough for production.
-Empirical testing can validate a outlet moisture and duration at that moisture content that will lead to the best results.
+Empirical testing and experience will determine the drying duration, at the correct moisture content, that will lead to the best results..

 Moisture Content Range: 5 to 400 ppmv